bangbangsoftware/tamarin/README.md

 **Key terms**

-Project = Epic, features, stories, technical debt story, technicla infrastructure, definition of done
+Project = Epic, features, stories, technical debt story, technical infrastructure, definition of done

 **Task completed or is it....**

-But has it been code reviewed, (the reviewer telling the author how it works), tested, deployed, documented (for all audiences), reviewed by the product owner (put on their work list), load tested? (technial debt if not done now), security audit (technial debt if not done now)
+But has it been code reviewed, (the reviewer telling the author how it works), tested, deployed, documented (for all audiences), reviewed by the product owner (put on their work list), load tested? (technical debt if not done now), security audit (technical debt if not done now)

 **Devs**